marcransome/rqst.io/README.md

 <form action="http://rqst.io/params" method="post">
 ```

-Use it in your test projects, or anywhere you need to inspect HTTP parameters.
+Use it in development projects or anywhere you need to inspect HTTP parameters.

 The service is backed by the [Heroku infrastructure](https://www.heroku.com) and monitored regularly to ensure reliability and consistent uptime.